shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.6.3 =
 * Enhanced: Removed buttons for creating/preparing return shipments, because you can select returns as a service
+* Enhanced: Make it possible to supply a reference_number before creating a shipment
 * Fixed: empty destination zip_code in checkout

 = 1.6.2 =